-In 2022 AM Best Launched a new ancillary product Performance Assessment (PA) for Delegated Underwriting Authority Enterprises (DUAEs).
+AM Best has an ancillary product called Performance Assessment (PA) for Delegated Underwriting Authority Enterprises (DUAEs).
 A DUAE is a third-party entity that is appointed by a (re)insurer, through contractual agreements, to perform underwriting, claims handling, and/or administrative functions on behalf of their carrier partners.
-DUAE is a blanket term used to capture Managing General Agents (MGAs), managing general underwriters, cover holders, program administrators, program underwriters, underwriting agencies, direct authorizations and appointed representatives.
+DUAE is a blanket term used to capture Managing General Agents (MGAs), managing general underwriters, cover holders, program administrators, program underwriters, underwriting agencies, direct authorisations and appointed representatives.
 The PA is a forward-looking, independent, and objective non-credit opinion indicative of a DUAE's ability to perform services on behalf of insurance partners.
 Key components are assessed and assigned points based on the entity's performance, serviceability, and alignment of interests in relation to its business partners.